f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h3>5: Number of points (or samples) per line</h3>

-This is the number of points or samples per complete line including sync and black porchs.
+This is the number of points or samples per complete line including sync and padding.
+This is derived from the sample rate and line frequency as the ratio of the two.
+For example with a 625 lines &#215; 25 FPS signal the line frequency is 15625 Hz.
+If the channel sample rate is 1500 kS/s this yields 1500000/15625 = 96 points.
+If the ratio is not an integer then the integer part is taken.

+Picture definition depends largely on this number and the larger the better but it is useless to have a much greater number than the number of points per line used in transmission.

 <h3>6: BFO PLL lock indicator</h3>

-Warning: this is experimental.
+&#9888; this is experimental.

 When single sideband demodulation is selected (USB, LSB) the BFO is phased locked to the carrier.
 This indicator turns green if the PLL is locked.

 <h3>7: BFO frequency adjustment</h3>

-Warning: this is experimental.
+&#9888; this is experimental.

 This allows adjstment of BFO frequency in 10 Hz steps from -5 to +5 kHz.
 You will have to look for the right value to lock to the carrier.
 See (6) for the lock indicator.